sourcegraph/handbook/content/sales/onboarding/index.md

   - Advance 2 opportunities into Technical and Business Validation

 ### 90-180 Days
-  - Complete 20 ew Business meetings (meetings should meet our [Target Opportunity Profile](https://about.sourcegraph.com/handbook/sales#target-opportunity-profile))
+  - Complete 20 New Business meetings (meetings should meet our [Target Opportunity Profile](https://about.sourcegraph.com/handbook/sales#target-opportunity-profile))
   - $187k of Closed/Won IARR

 ## Other helpful links